AgentTy/General.CDN/README.md

                 server1.Delete(file1);

-            //Look at all the ways an IFileQuery can be turned into useful paths, the file server setup is designed so that every node can store it's files in different disk paths, but a given FileQuery will find the correct data at any node, regardless of their specific configurations.
+            //Look at all the ways an IFileQuery can be turned into useful paths, the file server setup is designed so that every node can store it's files in different disk paths, but a given FileQuery will find the correct file at any node, regardless of their specific configurations.
 The "Base" path is the portion that is common to all nodes, local and remote.
             IFileServer server1 = new FileServerAzure("/Uploads/", "http://www.testdomain.com", null, "AzureBucketName");
             IFileQuery file1 = new FileQuery("Awesome.jpg", "Images");
             string strURL, strLocalRelativePath, strPhysicalPath, strBasePath, strCDNPath;